SumoLogic/sumologic-otel-collector/pkg/processor/sourceprocessor/README.md

 The following rules apply:

-- Container-level annotations take precendence over other forms of setting the source category.
+- Container-level annotations take precedence over other forms of setting the source category.
 - No other transformations are applied to the source categories retrieved from container-level annotations, like adding source category prefix or replacing the dash.